Construction and Landscaping

-Nonhazardous lumber waste can be reused or recycled into new products like reused building materials, mulch, and compost that help conserve our limited water supply and other resources.
-With about half of urban water used for landscape irrigation in California, large water savings can be gained by efficient landscape design that utilize mulch and compost.
+Non-hazardous lumber waste can be reused or recycled into new products, such as reused building materials, mulch, and compost, which help conserve our limited water supply and other resources.

-Existing state law and regulations already require jurisdictions to adopt in their municipal code and enforce the California Green Building Standards Code (CCR, Title 24, Part 11 – CALGreen) and the Model Water Efficient Landscape Ordinance (CCR, Title 23, Division 2, Chapter 2.7 – MWELO).
+Existing state law and regulations already require jurisdictions to adopt the California Green Building Standards Code (CCR, Title 24, Part 11 – CALGreen) and the Model Water Efficient Landscape Ordinance (CCR, Title 23, Division 2, Chapter 2.7 – MWELO).

-Article 8 of the SLCP Regulations (CCR, Title 14, Division 7, Chapter 12) refers to the CALGreen and MWELO requirements.
+Article 8 of the SLCP Regulations refers to the CALGreen and MWELO requirements.
 For these requirements, a jurisdiction is defined as “a city, a county, or a city and county”.
-The requirements do not apply to special districts that provide solid waste collection
+The requirements do not apply to special districts that provide solid waste collection.

 Construction Waste Diversion

-- Jurisdictions are already required to adopt CALGreen, Sections 4.408.1 and 5.408 in its municipal code.
-Projects requiring local construction permits are to divert from landfills at least 65% of the C&D materials generated at the project site.
+- Jurisdictions are already required to adopt CALGreen, sections 4.408.1 and 5.408 in their municipal code.
+Projects requiring local construction permits must divert at least 65% of the C&D materials generated at the project site from landfills.

-- The SB 1383 regulations require jurisdictions to have a mechanism by which they can enforce CALGreen’s 65% C&D debris recovery rate requirement.
+- The SB 1383 regulations require jurisdictions to have a mechanism to enforce CALGreen’s 65% C&D debris recovery rate requirement.
 This ensures the maximum amount of organic waste commingled with C&D debris is recovered from building projects in the state.

 - CALGreen applies to various occupancies and building types.
 Refer to the summary table and FAQ for more information on CALGreen’s waste diversion requirements.